 People are starting their holiday shopping earlier this year

-We’ve got the lockdown, the pandemic, the struggling economy, and the boredom of having to stay at home.
+Forbes suggests that to avoid delays and inventory shortages shoppers should start their holiday season shopping earlier this year.
+We’ve got the pandemic, the struggling economy, and the boredom of having to stay at home.
 And because of that people will start their holiday shopping early instead of doing exciting activities with friends and family.

 Whether you’re going for push, search, pop, or any other ad format, it’s important to remember that the earlier you start the longer you’ll be able to profit from your campaigns.
 If you feel like you don’t want to get ahead of yourself while it’s still a long time before the holidays, your worries are unnecessary.